Python3-Training/PyQuest/CardGame/QuestBonus/README.md

 You might also want to bookmark the new [author's page on Amazon](https://www.amazon.com/Randall-Nagy/e/B08ZJLH1VN).

-Here are the links to both my personal [python product group](https://www.facebook.com/groups/nagyspythontraining) and our **20,000** member-strong ['Pythoneering group](https://www.facebook.com/groups/Python3Training).
+Here are the links to both my personal [python product group](https://www.facebook.com/groups/nagyspythontraining) and our **20,000** member-strong [group of Pythoneers](https://www.facebook.com/groups/Python3Training).

 Happy 'Pythoneering,